mathisdlg/AutoDocThelia/README_events.md

 ## Event Extractor

-The eventPreAnalyser.sh Bash script extracts events from Thelia along with some of their information and writes them into a generated text file.
+The eventPreAnalyser.py script extracts events from Thelia along with some of their information and writes them into a generated text file.
 This is formatted for use by the python script eventAnalyser.py.
 This provides information on Thelia event constants, and then formats the collected data in a markdown file.

-### eventPreAnalyser.sh features
+### eventPreAnalyser.py features

 - Deprecated Class Detection: Identifies classes marked as deprecated (using the @deprecated annotation) and provides the replacement event path (through the comment following @deprecated).
 - Constructor Arguments Extraction: Extracts constructor arguments of the events and lists them alongside the corresponding event names.